High Return Real Estate, with Jack Gibson

 High Return Real Estate

-[15:32] We sell a cash-flow-producing asset to our investors.
+Jack Gibson: [15:32] At High Return Real Estate we sell a cash-flow-producing asset to our investors.
 They’re not so much buying a house; they are buying a stream of income.

 When you really boil it all down, the investor is not paying for a house as they think they are, but they’re paying for that stream of income it provides.
 They’re buying a cash-on-cash ROI.